InformedChoice/armed-exterminators/content/services/bed-bug-treatment.md

 ---

 > **Don't let bed bugs disrupt your life any longer.**
-> ### Call (626) 256-3200 for discrete bed bug treatment in Pasadena.
+> ### Call [(626) 256-3200](tel:6262563200) for discrete bed bug treatment in Pasadena.
 > Confidential Service • Proven Methods • Sleep Peacefully Again
+>
+> *"Armed was professional, discrete, and effective.
+They walked us through the entire process and followed up to ensure the bed bugs were completely gone."* ⭐⭐⭐⭐⭐
+> — **Sarah K., Monrovia**